Raspberry Smoothie

 - frozen banana – this helps to thicken and make this smoothie nice and creamy.
 It also helps to balance the tartness of the raspberries nicely.

-- plain greek yogurt – adds creaminess and some protein.
-Choose yogurt with live cultures for a probiotic boost.
+- plain Greek yogurt – adds creaminess and some protein.
 My go-to is plain full-fat whole milk Greek yogurt to get the most protein, but 2% or non-fat will also work.
-You could also add a flavored Greek yogurt like vanilla if you want.
-Just be mindful of the sugar content in the yogurt!

 - unsweetened almond milk – I prefer unsweetened almond milk because it’s low in calories and sugar, but any milk or even water will work.